-Hot water is produced by one, 38 MBh gas-fired storage water heater with a 40-gallon capacity.
-Installed in 2021, the unit is in good condition.
-One fractional circulation pump circulates water to end uses and operates continuously.
-The domestic hot water pipes are partially insulated, and the insulation is in good condition.
+Hot water for the facility is produced by one, 34 MBh Bradford White gas-fired storage water heater with a 40-gallon capacity.
+One fractional hp circulation pump distributes water to end uses.
+The circulation pump operates continuously.
+The domestic hot water pipes are insulated, and the insulation is in good condition.
+Installed in 1996, the unit is in fair condition.